stfc/PSyclone/doc/developer_guide/psy_data.rst

       {% endfor %}
     {% endfor %}

-The extract below shows how the base class is used in ``lib/read_only/lfric``.
+Since the PSyData relies on a generic interface to automatically call the right subroutine depending on type, a library must declare these automatically created subroutine (together with additional, library-specific versions) as one generic interface.
+This can either be done by explicitly listing the subroutines (which is for example done in ``lib/read_only/dl_esm_inf/read_onlyf90``, since it uses only 5 different data types), or using Jinja as well.
-The ``FieldDouble`` and ``FieldVectorDouble`` related functions are explicitly coded in the library, the rest is taken from the base class:
+The code below shows how the base class and Jinja are used in ``lib/read_only/lfric/read_only.f90``.
+The ``FieldDouble`` and ``FieldVectorDouble`` related functions are explicitly coded in the LFRic-specific library, the rest is taken from the base class.
+Jinja is then used to create the list of all automatically created subroutines, which allows the declaration of one generic interface for each ``PreDeclareVariable`` and ``ProvideVariable`` function.
+While the use of Jinja here is only very minimal (only the list of subroutine names in the generic interfaces is created), the advantage of using Jinja here is that if a new data type is added to LFRic (e.g. a 5-dimensional array), only the parameter to ``process.py`` need to be changed, and the correct subroutines will be created in the base class, and the corresponding generic interfaces will be declared without further code changes:

 .. code-block:: jinja